Seniors Eligibility for Graduate Courses

-Qualified undergraduate seniors enrolled at St. Catherine University have the opportunity to take 1-2 courses in participating graduate programs while completing their undergraduate degree.
+Qualified undergraduate seniors enrolled at St. Catherine University have the opportunity to take up to 12 credits in participating graduate programs while completing their undergraduate degree.
 These graduate credits count as electives toward the bachelor’s degree, or (with approval) as course replacements within the student’s major in the undergraduate program.
 Additionally, the credits apply toward the graduate degree if the student is admitted into that graduate program after completing the bachelor’s degree.

 Undergraduate students must meet the following conditions to be eligible to enroll in a graduate course:

 - Current enrollment in a bachelor’s degree program at St. Catherine University (College for Women or College for Adults)